Madhusudhan-R360/campaign-notification-service-clone/README.md

 A simplified clone of an enterprise Campaign Notification Service built using FastAPI and MongoDB.

-The goal of this project is to understand and recreate the architecture and workflows used in production-grade communication systems responsible for notification template management, communication tracking, email/SMS delivery, and event-driven messaging.
+The goal of this project is to understand and recreate the architecture and workflows used in production-grade communication systems responsible for notification templates, notification delivery, communication tracking, and event-driven messaging.

 ---